leanprover/theorem_proving_in_lean4/induction_and_recursion.md

 ``zero`` or of the form ``succ x``.
 It then does a case split on whether ``x`` is of the form ``zero`` or ``succ x``.
-It determines the necessary case splits from the patterns that are presented to it, and raises and error if the patterns fail to exhaust the cases.
+It determines the necessary case splits from the patterns that are presented to it, and raises an error if the patterns fail to exhaust the cases.
 Once again, we can use arithmetic notation, as in the version below.
 In either case, the defining equations hold definitionally.